Sri-Bandhakavi/Liver_Saver_App/README.md

 Liver_Saver_App  is based on the Python/Dash framework and can be implemented via running app.py along with csv file containing all drugs/liver injury risk labels.

 Python code (and datasets) used for predictive modeling of 1294 liver injury risk labels are available within the "modeling" folder.
+For a youtube video describing this work, please see: https://www.youtube.com/watch?v=ZnXGmo27hDo